South Florida Community Involvement

 We are committed to strengthening our neighborhoods, improving education, quality of life, and making a positive difference.
-Our officers and directors are actively involved in several not-for-profit organizations and foundations:
+Our officers and directors are actively involved by providing leadership and/or financial support to many not-for-profit organizations and foundations:

 Adrienne Arsht Center for the Performing Arts of Miami-Dade County